feathersui/feathersui-starling/documentation/help/markdown/list.md

 this.addChild( list );
 ```

-Next, we want the list to display some items, so let's create an [`ArrayCollection`](../api-reference/feathers/data/ArrayCollection.html) implementation as its data provider.
+Next, we want the list to display some items, so let's create an [`ArrayCollection`](../api-reference/feathers/data/ArrayCollection.html) as its data provider.

 ``` code
 var groceryList:ArrayCollection = new ArrayCollection(